myhsia/myhsia/README.md

 </a>

 ## 📝 Ph.D. at Westlake University
-- [Laboratory of Theoretical and Computational Chemistry](https://dougroup.westlake.edu.cn/group.html) Yes, u can find me here.
+- I am in the [Laboratory of Theoretical and Computational Chemistry](https://dougroup.westlake.edu.cn/group.html) and one can find me here.
 A laboratory's name includes "chemistry", but it's more physics :-)
 - Currently, I'm researching MKCT (Memory Kernel Coupling Theory)
 - I am maintaining the Ph.D. course notes: The LaTeX sources of the notes are included in the repositories